psliwa/PHPPdf/README.markdown

 Attributes can by set as XML attributes, directly after a tag name or by using the mentioned "stylesheet" tag.
 The HTML "style" attribute does not exist the PHPPdf XML dialect.

-The library is very strict in respecting the corectness of tags and attributes.
+The library is very strict in respecting the correctness of tags and attributes.
-If an unexisted tag or attribute is detected, the document parser will stop and throw an exception.
+If a nonexistent tag or attribute is detected, the document parser will stop and throw an exception.

 <a name="inheritance"></a>
 Inheritance